 Department of Geosciences is one of the partners in the SUCCESS Centre - (SUbsurface CO2 storage – Critical Elements and Superior Strategy).
 The SUCCESS centre is one of the Norwegian Centres for Environment-friendly Energy Research (FME).
 The main purpose of the centre is to gather sufficient knowledge to store CO2 underground, safely and permanently.
-The centres annual report for 2013 activities is now online.

 Two PhD students from Department of Geosciences, Section for Meteorology and Oceanography (MetOs), UiO, Lise Seland Graff and Ada Gjermundsen, are first authors of articles recently published in two of the most prestigious journals in atmospheric sciences.
 The journals are the Journal of Climate and the Journal of Atmospheric Sciences, and the articles appeared online in June 2014.
 We congratulate them with the articles!